rahulshc/wTools/doc/eng/concept/Equalizer.md

 # Equalizer

 This is a routine that compares two elements of an array and returns <code>true</code> if the comparison condition is met, otherwise - <code>false</code>.
-The `equalizer` as a callback function is passed to the routines intended for working with arrays.
+The `equalizer` as a callback function is passed to the routines intended for working with [Long](./Long.md) types.

 <!-- xxx : check consistancy -->

 The `equalizer` takes two arguments, as opposed to the [evaluator](./Evaluator.md#evaluator).
 An `equalizer` is necessary if you want to specify an arbitrary algorithm for comparing the elements of the `Long` container, for example for sorting.

 **Example**